marxin/texi2rst-generated/sphinx/gccint/rtl-representation/on-the-side-ssa-form-for-rtl.rst

 certain properties of the instruction, such as whether it is an inline assembly instruction, whether it has volatile accesses, and so on.

+.. index:: basic blocks, RTL SSA, basic_block, rtl_ssa::bb_info

 .. _rtl-ssa-basic-blocks:

-.. index:: basic blocks, RTL SSA

-.. index:: basic_block

-.. index:: rtl_ssa::bb_info

 RTL SSA Basic Blocks
 ^^^^^^^^^^^^^^^^^^^^